Covid-19- We require all guests to have been vaccinated due to the presence of an elder in the household.

 This project could involve children.
 For more information see our guidelines and tips here.

-You will often work with Daniel as Holly is teaching full time from April-July 1st.
+You will often work with Daniel as Holly is teaching full time from April-June 29th.
 April may be a bit chilly, so please be aware of our climate zone.
 Canada does not spray for mosquitoes in rural areas, so be aware!
-Daniel is allergic to them and survives only because he loves Holly.
-Holly ignores them completely because the mosquitoes just think she tastes awful.

 Help will be needed about 5 hours a day, 5 days a week.
-We do not go beyond 5 hours, as many guests have experienced in other workaways.
+We do not go beyond 5 hours, as many guests have experienced with other hosts.
 Guests usually start their day at 9, but we begin earlier.
 Guests work from 9-12, have a 1 hour lunch then work from 1-3pm.
 That being said we are super flexible with our hours/days and might work different hours dependent on the weather.
+If you want to start early with us to have more time off in the afternoon, just ask!
 We try to mix up your tasks.

-We consider guests as part of our family.
+We consider guests as part of our family and we enjoy connecting with you.
 Instructions will be in German and English.
 A car will be helpful if you want to explore beyond our routines.

-There is an outdoor outhouse by the treehouse but you will have full access to our large family home for cooking, laundering/showering/WiFi and just hanging out.
-Wifi upload speed is not great.
+There is an outhouse by the treehouse but you will have full access to our large family home for cooking, laundering/showering/WiFi and just hanging out.
 Bathroom will be shared with kids.
 Campfires are permitted and encouraged!
 Light a fire and enjoy the night stars!
 No light pollution, and you can see Milky Way!
+Treehouse has a mosquitoe net I sleeping area but it is not perfect.

 Sauna!
-We have a beautiful outdoor wood-fired sauna in the woods that you may use.
+We have a beautiful outdoor wood-fired sauna in the woods that you may use, dont be shy to ask.
 The sauna is built with waste wood and trees from our land, and overlooks the small gully next to the treehouse.
-In August the sauna might not be available, if the wood stove is used in an alternate area to cure garlic.

 To access the lake you just walk across the road down a little path and we have two kayaks to offer guests.
 Generally, you are the only person on the lake!
-We also have some older bikes available for your use.
+The lake is Nukko Lake and Eena Lake is near by.

 During your time off you will have access to the kayaks, and fishing gear.
 There are two nearby community beaches, a fishing dock, and Esker's Provincial Park about 15km away to go easy hiking in.
-We enjoy living in a rural setting, and if you crave the nightlife on the weekend, we are not the right fit for you.
-We are young(er!) but would rather sit around here with a glass of wine and a fire and connect with you.
-The closest shopping area is 15 min away by car.
+We enjoy living in a rural setting, and if you crave the partying nightlife on the weekend, we are not the right fit for you.
+We are young(er!) but would rather sit around here with a glass of wine and a fire enjoy the outdoors.
+The closest basic shopping area is 15 min away by car.
+There are not steep hiking trails near by- you would need a car to access these, although the Ancient Forest and Grizzly Den hiking is about 150km away.
+Prince George area has more walking/gentle hikes locally.

 We will pick up and drop off at the Prince George airport, Via train station, and other locations to help you arrive/depart.

 We are known as the Gateway City as we are the central city to pass through on your way to Alaska, the Yukon, as well as Haida Gwaii.
-There are an abundance of ride-share options on Facebook that can take you to and from Prince George along with an International airport.
+There are an abundance of ride-share options on Facebook that can take you to and from Prince George along with an International airport, a private bus system south and a train to Jasper and Smithers .

 Limited internet access